-ALBUQUERQUE, NEW MEXICO (May 7, 2021) – Registration is now open for the 23rd Annual American Indian Tourism Conference (AITC), which will be held at the Fort McDowell Yavapai Nation, October 25-28, 2021 at the We-Ko-Pa Casino Resort in Fort McDowell (Scottsdale), Arizona.
+ALBUQUERQUE, NEW MEXICO (May 20, 2022) – Registration is now open for the 24th Annual American Indian Tourism Conference (AITC), which will be held on the tribal homelands of the Rincon Band of Luiseño Indians, October 24-27, 2022 at the Harrah’s Resort Southern California in Funner, California.
 The conference, organized by the American Indian Alaska Native Tourism Association (AIANTA) is the only national conference in the U.S. dedicated to travel and tourism in and for Indian Country.

 American Indian Tourism Conference

 Each year, AITC kicks off with unique mobile workshops that highlight the culture of local area tribes and foster networking opportunities for attendees to share, teach and learn from one another.
-This year’s mobile workshop will provide a deeper dive into cultural activities showcasing Arizona tribes.
+This year’s mobile workshops will provide a deeper dive into cultural activities showcasing California tribes.

-A favorite AITC event, the Excellence in Tourism Industry Awards (formerly the Enough Good People Industry Awards), will honor the best and brightest in Indian Country tourism including Tribal Destination of the Year, Best Cultural Heritage Experience, Excellence in Customer Service and Industry Professional Award.
+A favorite AITC event, the Excellence in Tourism Industry Awards, will honor the best and brightest in Indian Country tourism including Tribal Destination of the Year, Best Cultural Heritage Experience, Excellence in Customer Service and Industry Professional Award.
 This event is accompanied by dinner and a silent auction.
 The auction serves to raise funds for AIANTA’s tourism and hospitality scholarship program.

-Conference registrations begin at $525 for AIANTA members who register by the early bird deadline (September 14, 2021).
+Conference registrations begin at $525 for AIANTA members who register by the early bird deadline (September 1, 2022).
 A select number of exhibitor spaces are available at $800 per booth for members and $1,000 for non-members.
-As with previous years, the conference will also feature a local artisan fair, and artisans are encouraged to secure a table for $300.
+As with previous years, the conference will also feature a Business of Art Seminar and Native Art Market, artisans are encouraged to secure a table for $300.

 To register and for more information, visit www.aianta.org/aitc.